This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Cashew chicken in a wok with garnish.

-While cashew chicken is amazing the leftovers can be a little soggy.
-Especially the cashews!
-The flavor, however, intensifies as it melds together overnight.
+While Chinese cashew chicken is amazing, the leftovers can be a little soggy.
+But, it’s worth saving because the flavors intensify as they meld together overnight.

-• Store: Keep leftovers in the fridge for up to 4 days in a well sealed container.
+• In the Refrigerator: Keep leftovers in the fridge for up to 4 days in an airtight container.

 Picking up Cashew Chicken with chopsticks.